top of page

 Osteotomy literally means "to cut bone".
 All osteotomies involve changing the shape of a bone to achieve a change in the way force is transmitted across a joint.
 When done for knee arthritis osteotomy unloads a worn part of the knee and redistributes the load to a normal part.
 This can be done on the femur (thigh bone) which is call distal femoral osteotomy (DFO) or on the tibia (shin bone) which is high tibial osteotomy (HTO).
 The vast majority of knee osteotomies are HTOs.

-3. Range of Movement (ROM): Typically an arthritic joint loses ROM as the arthritis progresses.
+Range of Movement (ROM): Typically an arthritic joint loses ROM as the arthritis progresses.
 Beyond a certain point a TKR becomes a much better treatment option as this ROM can be improved.
-HTO does not improve ROM and therefore is done only when there is still good movement in the joint despite the arthritis.
+Osteotomy does not improve ROM and therefore is done only when there is still good movement in the joint despite the arthritis.

-4. Weight: HTO realigns the limb so nearly all the weight is taken across the undamaged side of the knee.
+Weight: Osteotomy realigns the limb so nearly all the weight is taken across the undamaged side of the knee.
 This necessarily involves loading the good side well beyond what it would normally take and excess weight will cause the good side to wear quickly.
 Lean patients get the best results in terms of both the quality and duration of pain relief.

-Types of HTO
+Types of Osteotomy

 Numerous HTO techniques have been developed but the vast majority will be either opening or closing wedge corrections.

-The opening wedge technique involves cutting 90% of the way across the tibia close to the knee joint and then distracting the cut surfaces to create a triangular gap.
+The opening wedge technique involves cutting 90% of the way across the bone close to the knee joint and then distracting the cut surfaces to create a triangular gap.
 This lengthens one side of the bone and not the other and therefore changes the shape.
 The correction is held with a titanium device and heals from the thin end of the wedge across.

 The closing wedge technique involves removing a wedge of bone and then compressing the cut surfaces to complete the realignment.